Excitation and inhibition imbalance affects dynamical complexity through symmetries: Discussion

 \subsection{Functional Role for Reflection Symmetry.}

 In this study, we uncovered a new link between the expression of specific motifs and the existence of cycling behavior in Boolean networks.
 Potential links between these two properties have been reported previously for some gene regulatory networks \cite{burda2011motifs}.
-For example, prior studies report a link between bi-fan motifs and cycling behavior \cite{burda2011motifs}, and find that chaotic motifs are linked to cycling \cite{zhang2012chaotic}.
-However, the relationship presented in our study is of a novel type, formally linking abnormally underrepresented motifs and their function as reflection-symmetry breakers.
-This relationship gives a clear explanation for how an interaction network with these motifs has the ability to maintain long cycles.
-Our mechanistic approach allows us to more rigorously interpret the data in prior studies, which has until now remained correlative in nature.
+For example, prior studies report a link between bi-fan motifs and cycling behavior \cite{burda2011motifs} and find that chaotic motifs are linked to cycling \cite{zhang2012chaotic}.
+Building upon these observations, we have shown that abnormally underrepresented motifs have a specific function as reflection-symmetry breakers.
+This relationship sheds light on how an interaction network with these motifs can maintain long cycles.